| Your Drug May Be Your Problem:How and Why to Stop Taking Psychiatric Medications

 the authors avow that too many professionals understand too little of the potentially harmful consequences (including addiction), powerful,

 unwanted side effects, and serious difficulties involved in coming off the drugs.
+The authors' central focus is not so much on discouraging patients

 from taking drugs or professionals from prescribing them.
 Breggin has extensively written elsewhere on those topics).
 Rather, the book